ariellecollinsb/liri-node-app/README.md

-Security
+## Security

-Authentication keys for Spotify were stored in .env, and then referenced in "keys.js", which was then exported to the main "liri.js" file.
-By doing this, my keys remain private, and users would need to provide their own DotEnv file.
+Authentication keys for Spotify were stored in a .env file, and then referenced in "keys.js", which was then exported to the main "liri.js" file.
+By doing this, my keys remain private, and Github users would need to provide their own DotEnv file.